-Cybersecurity Investments with Nonlinear Budget Constraints: Analysis of the Marginal Expected Utilities, P. Daniele, A. Maugeri, and A. Nagurney (2016), invited paper for Operations Research, Engineering, and Cyber Security, Th.M.
+Cybersecurity Investments with Nonlinear Budget Constraints: Analysis of the Marginal Expected Utilities, P. Daniele, A. Maugeri, and A. Nagurney (2016), in press in Operations Research, Engineering, and Cyber Security, Th.M.
 Rassias and N.J.
-Daras, (Eds.), Springer International Publishing Switzerland.
+Daras (Eds.), Springer International Publishing Switzerland.